Charlotte Divorce LAWYER

 Yes, NC is a 50/50 divorce state.
 Therefore, in NC, dividing up the marital property 50/50 is equitable and fair.
 Nonetheless, NC divorce laws evaluate many aspects that generally suggest a need for an unequal marital property division, in which case a 50/50 distribution would not be fair.

-Do I Really Need a Lawyer to Get a Divorce?
+Do I Need a Lawyer to Get a Divorce?

-Many Charlotte-area residents wonder if they really need an attorney when getting a divorce.
-After all, there are do-it-yourself forms online that are cheap and can be filled out quickly.
+Many Charlotte-area residents wonder if they need an attorney when getting a divorce.
+After all, online do-it-yourself forms are cheap and can be filled out quickly.
 The problem with going this route is that it is easy to make mistakes—divorce law in North Carolina can be very complicated.
-Without help, you are likely to walk away from your marriage with an unfair settlement.
+Without help, you will likely walk away from your marriage with an unfair settlement.
 Worse, you may not be able to change that settlement later on.

 Save yourself the trouble and work with an experienced lawyer from the start.
-If you’re on the fence, start with a no-cost, no-obligation consultation.
+Start with a no-cost, no-obligation consultation if you're on the fence.

 How Much Does a Divorce Lawyer Cost?

 At Warren Family Law, you are only charged for the time we spend on your case.
 You can expect our fees to be reasonable—and we will work hard to earn those fees.
-And working with a lawyer now can save you money when it comes to alimony, property division, and child support.
+Working with a lawyer can save you money regarding alimony, property division, and child support.

 What Should I Look for in a Divorce Lawyer?

-Jim Warren has been practicing family law for more than 40 years in the Charlotte area.
+Jim Warren has been practicing family law in Charlotte for over 40 years.
 He strongly believes in resolving divorce cases peacefully whenever possible.
 But as a trained divorce lawyer, he is ready to fight things out in court when necessary.

 A few reasons why clients choose our North Carolina firm include: